sd6387400-lang/My-GApps/README.md

-# GAPPS-Mi439
+# GAPPS
-These are GAPPs packages from NikGapps Specifically For Mi439 devices😉
+These are GAPPs packages from NikGapps
+These are for every devices😉

 # Credits